 Although a regular national Thanksgiving holiday came late in our history, autumn thanksgivings on various dates had long been traditional on the state level.
-The meanings given to the holiday, however, changed over time with the fashions and politics of the times.
+The meanings given to the holiday, however, evolved over time with the fashions and politics of the times.
 Thus:

 - During the 19th century for so long as warfare with Native Americans in the West continued, early colonial thanksgivings were portrayed (see first illustration) as giving thanks in part for defeating this enemy (which purpose actually was sometimes expressly the case, as in a 1723 thanksgiving proclamation of Massachusetts).
-No sign of the first Thanksgiving’s camaraderie here!
+No sign of the “first Thanksgiving’s” camaraderie here!

-- But late in the 19th century, in the era of reconstruction and national reconciliation and into the Progressive Era, when America had become a melting pot, the theme of national unity in diversity became a prominent, and Thanksgiving became an occasion to celebrate our immigrant, African American, and Native American components (see second illustration).
+- But late in the 19th century, in the era of reconstruction and national reconciliation and into the Progressive Era, when America had become a melting pot, the theme of national unity in diversity became prominent, and Thanksgiving became an occasion to celebrate our immigrant, African American, and Native American components (see second illustration).

 - Thanksgiving, wherever celebrated, was consistently tied, if not to the Pilgrims themselves, to an idyllic vision of colonial New England.
 The American Revolution, our victory in it, and also the victory of the Union in the Civil War, were attributed to traditional Yankee values and fortitude, which Thanksgiving came to celebrate.